-At the close of 2012, FPC had 8,286 share-holders.
+FPC is a CSD-registered company, which means that the company's share register is maintained by Euroclear Sweden AB.
+At December 30, 2013, FPC had 14,107 shareholders.
 Ultimately, it is FPC's shareholders who determine corporate governance.
-Shareholders exercise their rights at General Meetings of Shareholders.

-The Annual General Meeting (AGM) is the supreme governing body.
-The AGM resolves on any amendments of the Articles of Association, which is the fundamental governance document, approves the financial results and balance sheet, discharges the Board from liability, elects a new Board, elects auditors, resolves on remuneration of the Chairman of the Board, Board members and auditors and resolves on guidelines for the remuneration of senior executives and changes in the number of shares and their structure.
+Shareholders exercise their voting right at the General Meeting.
+The General Meeting is the highest decision-making body.
+The Annual General Meeting (AGM) addresses changes in the most important governing document - the Articles of Association.
+The General Meeting approves the financial results and balance sheet, discharges the Board from liability, elects a new Board, elects auditors, resolves on remuneration of the Chairman of the Board, Board members and auditors and resolves on guidelines for the remuneration of senior executives and changes in the number of shares and their structure.
+The official notification of the AGM is dispatched no earlier than six and no later than four weeks prior to the Meeting.

-Notification of the AGM is dispatched no earlier than six and no later than four weeks prior to the Meeting, the notice includes information regarding the manner of and the last date for notification of attendance, the right to vote at the Meeting, a numbered agenda showing the matters to be dealt with, information on the appropriation of earnings, and the main content of other proposals.
+The notification is to include information regarding the manner of and the final date for notification of attendance, the right to participate and vote at the Meeting, a numbered agenda showing the matters to be addressed, information on the appropriation of earnings, and the main content of other proposals.

 Shareholders or their representatives may vote for the full number of shares owned or represented.
-One Class A share confers 10 votes and one Class B share confers one vote at the Meeting.
+One Class A share carries 10 votes and one Class B share carries one vote at the Meeting.
 Notifying intention to attend the Annual General Meeting is primarily through e-mail, in accordance with the instructions in the official notification.
 For participation as a representative, the shareholder must issue a power of attorney to the representative.
 If the shares are registered with a nominee, they must be re-registered in the shareholder's name in the share register no later than the record date of the Meeting.
 The record date is stated in the notification of the meeting.
 Official notification of an Extraordinary General Meeting (EGM), at which the matter of the company's Articles of Association is to be dealt with, must be issued no earlier than six weeks and no later than four weeks prior to the Meeting.
 Notification of any other EGMs must be issued no earlier than six and no later than three weeks ahead of the Meeting.

-Proposals concerning matters to be dealt with by the Meeting must be addressed to the Board and be submitted well in advance of the issuance of the notification of the Meeting.
-Ahead of the AGM on May 30, 2013, requests from shareholders to have a matter discussed at the AGM must be received no later than April 12, 2013 to be included in the official notification of the Meeting.
+Proposals concerning matters to be dealt

+with by the Meeting must be addressed to the Board and be submitted well in advance of the issuance of the notification of the Meeting.
+Prior to the Annual General Meeting on June 4, 2014, a request from shareholders to have a matter addressed by the Meeting must be received no later than April 18, 2014 to be included in the notice convening the Meeting.

-Most resolutions at the AGM are passed by a simple majority. in certain cases, the Swedish Companies Act states that resolutions must be passed by a qualified majority.
+Most resolutions at the General Meeting are passed by a simple majority.
+In certain cases, the Swedish Companies Act states that resolutions must be passed by a qualified majority.
 This concerns, for example, resolutions regarding amendments of the Articles of Association, which require the support of at least two-thirds of shareholders in terms both of the votes cast and the shares represented at the Meeting.
-Minutes of the General Meetings were published on FPC's website: www.fingerprints.com
+Minutes of the General Meetings were published on FPC's website www.fingerprints.com

-AGM 2012
+2013 AGM

-The AGM for the 2011 fiscal year was held in Gothenburg on May 31, 2012.
-Notification of the meeting was published on May 3, 2012 in Post- och Inrikes Tidningar, and an announcement that the notification was issued in Svenska Dagbladet.
-Shareholders attending the Meeting represented 22.99% of the number of votes and 3.92% of the number of shares.
+The AGM for the 2012 fiscal year was held in Gothenburg on June 18, 2013.
+Notification of the Meeting was published on May 14, 2013.
+Shareholders attending the Meeting represented 23.79% of the number of votes and 7.85% of the number of shares.

-Resolutions passed by the Meeting included: Approval of the Income Statement and Balance Sheet for fiscal year 2011.
+Resolutions passed by the Meeting included: